Elena Mikhnenko: Birth and early life

-On 30 October 1922, Elena Mikhnenko was born in Pawiak prison, where her mother Halyna Kuzmenko was being held, while her father Nestor Makhno was himself imprisoned in Mokotów Prison.
+Life in France

+By 1925, the family had arrived in Paris, where Elena lived for most of her formative years, helping out in her mother's grocery store in Vincennes.
 The strain of life in exile caused the family to quickly fall apart, with Makhno and Kuzmenko frequently separating.
-Elena would spend most of her early years with her mother, rarely ever seeing her father.

-In 1925, the family moved to Paris, where Elena would spend most of her formative years.
-The families of French anarchists often looked after the young Elena, giving her the Francized pet name of "Lucie".
+Elena spent most of her early years with her mother, rarely ever getting a chance to connect with her father.
+The families of French anarchists often looked after the young Elena, giving her the Francised pet name of "Lucie".
 She thus grew up speaking the French language, eventually forgetting how to speak Russian and never even learning how to speak Ukrainian.

+Sick and in poverty, her father was financially supported by the French anarchist movement, but spent most of this money on Elena.
+Le Libertaire, which had been tasked with financially supporting Makhno's family, paid out 123 francs to Makhno, 100 to Kuzmenko and 300 to Elena.
 In 1929, Elena was taken on holiday by her father to the southern coastal town of Aimargues, which was well-known for its relatively large anarchist community.
-Sick and in poverty, her father was financially supported by the French anarchist movement, but spent most of this money on Elena.
 In March 1934, her father finally succumbed to his tuberculosis, leaving his daughter with the final words "be healthy and happy, my daughter", before he died in his sleep.
+Of the 500 mourners that attended his funeral, largely from the international anarchist movement, Elena and her mother were the only Ukrainians present.
 Due to her father's political activities, Elena came to reject politics at a young age, pledging that she would "take no interest in politics or newspapers".